jaechan-an/vnt/README.md

 ## Directory Structure

-The repository is organized as follows to separate concerns between data generation, proof logic, and system orchestration.
-Below is a high-level overview of the main components:
+This repository is structured to separate concerns between data simulation, aggregation, query handling, and zero-knowledge proof generation.
+Below is an overview of the main components:

-- `core/`: Shared logic for telemetry data structures (e.g., NetFlow logs), Merkle tree operations, and helper utilities used across host and guest code.
+- `core/`: Contains shared utilities and data structures, including NetFlow log definitions and Merkle tree operations, used across both aggregation and query phases.
-- `host/`: ZKP proof generation logic for aggregation phase.
-The host creates a ZKP proof of the method's logic.
+- `host/`: Responsible for executing the aggregation phase and generating zero-knowledge proofs based on the logic defined in `methods/`.
-- `methods/`: Contains the aggregation logic and is executed by the host to generate a verifiable proof.
+- `methods/`: Defines the aggregation logic executed within the zkVM.
+The `host/` invokes this logic to generate verifiable proofs.
-- `query_host/`: ZKP proof generation logic for query phase.
+- `query_host/`: Handles ZKP proof generation for client queries, operating over the committed aggregated dataset.
-- `query_methods/`: Contains the query logic (e.g., add, average, etc.) based on the aggregated data set.
+- `query_methods/`: Encapsulates query logic (e.g., sum, average) to be run inside the zkVM.
-- `query_verify/`: Executes query verification.
+- `query_verify/`: Provides verification logic for validating proofs generated during the query phase.
-- `simulator/`: NetFlow simulator to produce raw logs.
-These logs are aggregagted during the aggregation phase executed by the `host/`.
+- `simulator/`: Simulates NetFlow data by generating raw logs that are later aggregated by the `host/` during the proof generation process.

 ## Quick Start